21 Celsius Equals What In Fahrenheit

 Definitions and Origins

 Celsius, also known as centigrade, is a temperature scale based on 0°C for the freezing point of water and 100°C for the boiling point of water at standard atmospheric pressure.
+Even so, this was later inverted to the more familiar format we use today.
+That's why originally, Celsius defined the scale in reverse, with 0°C as the boiling point and 100°C as the freezing point.
 This scale was developed by Swedish astronomer Anders Celsius in the mid-18th century.
-Originally, Celsius defined the scale in reverse, with 0°C as the boiling point and 100°C as the freezing point.
-However, this was later inverted to the more familiar format we use today.
 The simplicity and decimal-based nature of the Celsius scale make it convenient for scientific calculations and everyday use in countries that have adopted the metric system.

 Scientific Foundations

 Both Celsius and Fahrenheit scales are linear scales, meaning that equal intervals on the scale represent equal changes in temperature.
-However, the size of the degree is different for each scale.
-A change of one degree Celsius is larger than a change of one degree Fahrenheit.
-Specifically, one degree Celsius is equivalent to 1.8 degrees Fahrenheit.
+On the flip side, the size of the degree is different for each scale.
+And a change of one degree Celsius is larger than a change of one degree Fahrenheit.
+Think about it: specifically, one degree Celsius is equivalent to 1.
+8 degrees Fahrenheit.
 This difference in scale size is a key factor in the conversion formulas between the two scales.

 The Conversion Formula